 When a situation is unclear, obtain independent legal or accounting advice.
 Professional input can help determine whether a potential conflict exists and how best to manage it.

-Do all conflicts need to be disclosed?
 Yes, unless it is obvious to all directors that a director has no personal interest or benefit, it is best practice to disclose all potential conflicts.

-Can a conflict be authorised after it happens?
 Usually no — authorisation must occur before the conflict influences a decision.
 In rare cases, shareholders may ratify a past breach, but this should not be relied upon.

-What if the Articles of Association prohibit authorisation?
 In that case, only shareholder approval can validate the conflict.
 The director should not proceed without that approval.

-Do these duties apply to shadow directors?
 Yes.
 Anyone acting as a director, even informally, may be treated as one under the Companies Act and subject to the same duties.

 Conflicts of interest are not always avoidable — but mishandling them is.
 The key is transparency, disclosure, and proper authorisation.
-Directors who manage conflicts responsibly protect not only themselves but also the integrity and reputation of the business they serve.

 At Persona Finance, we help company directors and business owners establish compliance frameworks, maintain conflict registers, and understand their statutory duties — so they can lead with confidence and integrity.